AbemKW/EXAIM-MedGemma-Impact/DOCUMENTATION.md

 ## Overview

-**EXAID** (Experimental Agent Intelligence Documentation) is a Python framework designed for capturing, buffering, and summarizing reasoning traces from multiple AI agents in real-time.
+**EXAID** (Explainable AI for Diagnoses) is a Python framework designed for capturing, buffering, and summarizing reasoning traces from multiple AI agents in real-time.
 Originally designed for medical multi-agent reasoning workflows, EXAID enables specialized agents (e.g., `InfectiousDiseaseAgent`, `HematologyAgent`, `OncologyAgent`) to collaborate on complex cases while their reasoning traces are intelligently captured and condensed into structured summaries optimized for physician understanding.

 ### Key Features